akshaynair5/V-Help/README.md

 # Hostel-Complain-System

-The aim of this project was to build a website for students which helps students to file hostel related complaints online. a website using which we aim to provide a helping hand for students as well as workers so that the students do not have to worry about problems that are not in their hand and also workers don’t have a problem in sorting the wide array of problems reported in a hostel like environment.
+The aim of this project was to build a website for students which enables students to file hostel related complaints online.
+A website using which we aim to provide a helping hand for students as well as workers so that the students do not have to worry about problems that are not in their hands and also workers don’t have a problem in sorting the wide array of problems/complaints reported in a hostel like environment.
 The aim of the project is to make a software/technological system which allows the students to file a complaint online and assign the complaints directly to workers according to the nature of the work.